 Some Fun Facts About The Beginnings Of Orthodontic Care

-IF YOU’RE ONE OF OUR VALUED PATIENTS, you’re already familiar with orthodontics—at least a little bit familiar!
-In fact you may have braces on right now.
-Or, perhaps your son, daughter, father, or mother is in the middle of treatment here at our practice.
-Dr. Gemmi and Dr. Middleberg thought they’d share a couple of facts with you about the history of orthodontic treatment.
+If you’re one of our valued patients, you’re already familiar with orthodontics—at least a little bit familiar!
+In fact you may have braces on or clear aligners in right now.
+Or, perhaps your son, daughter, father, or mother is in the middle of treatment right here at our practice.
+We thought we’d share a couple of facts with you about the history of orthodontic treatment.

 It appears that the desire for straight teeth isn’t just a modern-day phenomenon.
 Archaeologists have unearthed ancient mummies that have crudely constructed bands of metal around their teeth.
 In the earliest times, catgut was also used instead of wire to close gaps between teeth.
 In 400 to 500 B.C., the Greek physician Hippocrates and philosopher Aristotle considered methods to improve dental conditions, including teeth straightening.